bitsgalore/contextactions/readme.md

 If you're using the **Caja** file manager (MATE desktop), copy the scripts in this repo to `~/.config/caja/scripts/` or one of its subdirectories.
 If you're a **Nautilus** user, copy the scripts to `~/.local/share/nautilus/scripts/`.

+The tools that are called by the scripts must be installed separately.

 ## Using the scripts

 In Caja (or Nautilus) right-click on a file.
 Then select the *Scripts* item in the context menu, and navigate to the one you want to use.
 For example, to run ExifTool on an image file do this: